fafalone/WinDevLib/README.md

 ```

 ## Updates

+**Update (v4.6.132): Critical bug fix:** A second `WM_USER` was accidentally made Public, which would cause numerous ambiguity and constant expression errors in any project using it or a constant derived from it.
+Also added keyboard APIs and some misc common ones that had been overlooked.

 **Update (v4.6.132):** Numerous bug fixes related to string handling (ByRef LongPtrs that should have been ByVal), added another large batch of APIs.